aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/transform-3d-nodes-with-quaternions/_index.md

 ## Step 3: Create Mesh using Polygon Builder

-Utilize the common class to create a mesh using the polygon builder method.
+The `PolygonBuilder` class provides a fluent API for constructing mesh geometry from vertices and polygon indices.
+Using it lets you define a cube’s six faces with just a handful of method calls.

 ```java
 Mesh mesh = Common.createMeshUsingPolygonBuilder();